vE5li/korangar/README.md

 After logging in, you will be able to create a new character.
 If the character creation fails, it could be that you are using invalid characters in the name (e.g. `_`).

 I have created a [Discord server](https://discord.gg/2CqRZsvKja) for any problems you may encounter while setting up or running the client.
 I also plan to post updates about the development on there for anyone interested.

+# Contributing

+Korangar code should be formatted using [this fork](https://github.com/vE5li/rustfmt) of rustfmt.